Eligibility

 What is the definition of unaccompanied youth?

-An unaccompanied youth is defined as a school aged youth or child who is not in the physical custody of a/the biological parent.
+An unaccompanied youth is defined as a school aged youth or child who is not in the physical custody of a parent or guardian.

 If you believe you or someone you know meets these requirements, please refer to the McKinney-Vento Liaison Contact List.